jespetius/twitcoin/README.md

 ## Contributing

-If you are interested in bringing your contribution to the project, you can do so by following the next steps.
+If you are interested in contributing to the project, you can easily do so by following the next steps.

 1. Fork the Project
 2. Create your Own Branch (`git checkout -b branchname`)